DejazmachMolla/smashing-magazine/README.md

-# Positioning and Floating element
+# Smashing Magazine Design Teardown

 > This project is a heat map of the [Smashing Magazine](https://www.smashingmagazine.com/)  home page.
 > ![screenshot](./screenshot.png)